cameronmcginley/flashcardswithaigrading/supabase/seed/README.md

 # Database Seed Files

-This directory contains the seed files for initializing the EZ Anki database with test data.
+This directory contains the seed files for initializing the database with test data.

 ## Files